ligato/docs/docs/plugins/vpp-plugins.md

 ### Security Associations

-An IPsec security association (SA) is a set of security behaviors negotiated between two or more devices for the purpose of communicating in a secure fashion.
-The SA includes the agreed upon crypto methods for authentication, encryption and extended sequence number.
-The IPsec tunnel encapsulation type of authentication header (AH), or encapsulating security protocol (ESP) is established as well.
+An IPsec security association (SA) defines the security behavior negotiated between two or more devices for communicating in a secure fashion.
+The SA includes the agreed upon crypto methods for authentication, encryption, and extended sequence numbering.
+SAs establish the IPsec tunnel encapsulation mode: authentication header (AH), or encapsulating security protocol (ESP).

 **References:**

 - [VPP SA proto][ipsec-proto]
 - [VPP SA model][ipsec-model]

-!!!
-Note
-    The SPD, SA and associated security policies are applied to an IPIP_TUNNEL interface, and NOT the deprecated IPSEC_TUNNEL interface.

 Security policy entries described below contain an `sa_index` referencing the SA by its `index` value.